ssbc/async-append-only-log/README.md

   (`true`).
 - `sizeDiff`: number of bytes freed after compaction is finished.
 Only available if `done` is `true`.
+- `holesFound`: number of deleted records that were found while compaction was ongoing.
+Only available if `done` is `true`.

 ### Close the log